bonitasoft/bonita-continuous-delivery-doc/md/aws_prerequisites.md

         ]
     }
     ```
+Pay attention that for security reasons, pushing AWS user credentials to EC2 instances, as done with BCD 1.0.x, are no longer supported.
 1. [Create an IAM Role for an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)
     - Select EC2 to "Allows EC2 instances to call AWS services on your behalf."
     - Select the IAM Policy created previously (ClusterBCD_us-west-2)